Showing posts with label Rant. Show all posts

 So...!

-Don't just throw your writing at us and ask for a Critique!
+Don't just throw your writing at us

-ASK for Precisely what you Want.
+Precisely for what you Want.

 This way, those of us experienced enough to offer you solid advice can give you the solid advice you want.